• SOCIAL & EVOLUTIONARY PSYCHOLOGY LAB

 University of California, Los Angeles

-Her research draws on theoretical perspectives from social psychology, cognitive and evolutionary evolutionary anthropology, behavioral ecology, and animal behavior to investigate how people navigate their social worlds.
+Krems is a social psychologist with interdisciplinary training.
+Her research draws on theoretical perspectives from evolutionary anthropology, relationship science, + animal behavior to investigate how people create + navigate their social worlds.

 CV